lucasxlu/HMTNet/README.md

-# Hierarchical Multi-task Networks for Race, Gender and Facial Attractiveness Recognition
+# Hierarchical Multi-Task Network For Race, Gender and Facial Attractiveness Recognition
 ## Introduction
-This repository holds the PyTorch implementation of our paper [Hierarchical Multi-task Networks for Race, Gender and Facial Attractiveness Recognition](https://ieeexplore.ieee.org/abstract/document/8803614).
+This repository holds the PyTorch implementation of our paper [Hierarchical Multi-Task Network For Race, Gender and Facial Attractiveness Recognition](https://ieeexplore.ieee.org/abstract/document/8803614).

 ![HMTNet](./hmt_architecture.png)